 Our match teas are famous for their deliciousness – ask any of the schools who play against us!

 The chefs make an enticing array of cakes using produce from our farm and tasty sandwiches.
-They keep up to date with the catering for special dietary requirements and food allergies.
+They keep up to date with the catering for special dietary requirements and food allergies – we are a nut free school.

 Our children enjoy healthy, nutritious food at meal times.
 The meal times we enjoy with each other at The Elms are far more than just about the food.
-The children sit in mixed year groups and with members of staff.
+The children sit in mixed year groups and with members of staff who serve their table, creating a family sharing and relaxed atmosphere.
 They share stories about what has gone on that day and enjoy the company of others.
-Table manners and trying new things are important as is recognising the fact that not all are as lucky as we are.
+Table manners, helping to set up and clear and trying new things are important as is recognising the fact that not all are as lucky as we are.